 Adventures by Disney offers river cruise expeditions that are carried out aboard AmaWaterways vessels.

 Their itineraries are 8 days, 7 nights.
-Their river cruise options in Europe include the Rhône, Seine, Rhine, and Danube.
-Disney caters to adults who are loyal to the Disney brand but also to children joining their cruises (though Adventures by Disney River Cruises do have some adults-only itineraries).
+Their European river cruise options include the Rhône, Seine, Rhine, and Danube.
+Disney caters to adults who are loyal to the Disney brand but also to children joining their cruises (though Adventures by Disney River Cruises do have some adult-only itineraries).

 You are in the lap of luxury when you sail with Uniworld.
 They're owned by The Travel Corporation and their sister company is Red Carnation Hotels.
 Thus the ships offer high-end, boutique rooms and decor.

-Whereas most cruise lines have multiple ships all very similar in design, decor on Uniworld's ships differs from ship to ship.
+Whereas most cruise lines have multiple ships, all very similar in design, the decor on Uniworld's ships differs from ship to ship.
 On most ships, the decor even varies from stateroom to stateroom, which is part of the appeal of the cruise line.

 They are continuously voted one of the best luxury river cruise lines by places like Travel + Leisure and Cruise Critic.
 They sail nearly anywhere you would want to go in Europe.
 This includes the Danube, Main, Rhine, and Moselle.

 Many cruise lines offer themed cruises; however Uniworld is the only one we've seen that offers Jewish Heritage cruises.

 These cruises are tailored to a younger audience, perhaps in their late twenties and early thirties.
 They target Generation Z. The ships' minimalist designs utilize patterns and motifs that play to a younger audience.